-Making research-engagement a core part of the
+Making research-engagement a core part of the undergraduate student experience

 We are surrounded by ever-more data and technologies that are changing how we experience the world.
 Regardless of your academic or career aspirations, developing a strong understanding of social research methods and applications is an important foundation to knowing what all that information means and why it matters.
 Social research methods help us learn about people and societies through collecting, analyzing and interpreting data.